lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 | Message type<br/>(per operation) | Media type | Reference |
 | --- | --- | --- |
 | NonceRequest<br/>NonceResponse | application/est-attestation-freshness+cbor | {{EST-coaps}} |

+To ensure that the nonce request and response messages are associated with the subsequent request and response messages used to transmit the CSR, the EST-coaps server MUST use a session-maintenance mechanism that binds the nonce request and response messages to the subsequent request and response messages used to transmit the CSR.
+CoAP does not define HTTP cookies.
+This association can be achieved by using the same secure CoAP security association, such as the same DTLS connection, or by using an integrity-protected CoAP mechanism that carries server-generated opaque state, such as the Echo option defined in
+{{RFC9175}}.
+If the EST-coaps server cannot associate the CSR request with the prior nonce request and response messages, it MUST NOT treat the CSR as associated with the previously provided nonce.

 # Use with CMC {#CMC}